granddivino/node-instructions/README.md

 2. sequelize init will create the config.json, models and migrations directories
 3. To create the database enter: sequelize db:create db_name (and db_name is the name of the database you want to create)
 4. Then create the models by running: sequelize model:create --name user --attributes firstName:string,lastName:string,age:integer,email:string with whatever table columns and types you want.

+**WINDOWS USERS**
+To get things working properly, with anything involving sequelize Need to enter
+Username and Password for SQL shell, and "Dialect": "postgres"

 The word after --name will be the name of your model.
 Running this command will create the js file in your /models directory which you should check.